InfiniBench: Infinite Benchmarking for Visual Spatial Reasoning with Customizable Scene Complexity: Gallery of Generated 3D Scenes

 \section{Gallery of Generated 3D Scenes}

 We provide additional examples of the 3D scenes generated by InfiniBench, demonstrating its versatility across various room types and levels of scene complexity.
 The scenes with different levels of compositional complexity are shown in Figures \ref{fig:example_compositional_living}-\ref{fig:example_compositional_dinning}, and the scenes with different levels of relational complexity are shown in Figures \ref{fig:example_relational_living}-\ref{fig:example_relational_dinning}.
+For each generated scene, we showed images captured from two viewpoints, for better visualization of the generated room layouts and furniture positioning.
 In addition, in Figure \ref{fig:cam_occ} and Figure \ref{fig:cam_bev}, we also provided examples of the optimized camera trajectories, along with the scene frames at the selected waypoints, with different levels of observational complexities.
 Note that, in addition to InfiniBench’s native scene-generation pipeline, we also leverage the room-shape generation module from Infinigen to produce more realistic renderings of these example scenes.